NajiElKotob/ML-Scholarship-Program-for-Microsoft-Azure/README.md

 ## Remember
 * All deep learning algorithms are machine learning algorithms but not all machine learning algorithms are deep learning algorithms.
+* Deep learning algorithms are based on neural networks.
+* Classical ML algorithms are based on classical mathematical algorithms, such as linear regression, logistic regression, decision tree, SVM, etc.

 -----